-Prerequisite: course 32A or the equivalent.
-Mr. Daus in charge Elementary differential and integral calculus and curve fitting, with applications to business and economics.
+Prerequisite: course 32A or the equivalent or the passing of a qualifying examination (see page 271).

+Elementary differential and integral calculus and curve fitting, with applications to business and economics.

 37. Mathematics for Social and Life Sciences.
 (3) I, II.
-Mr. Sorgenfrey Prerequisite: course C, and one of D, 32A, 1, or the equivalent.
+Mr. Swift Prerequisite: course C, and one of D, 32A, 1, or the equivalent.